jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 detail on it.
 3) The "Naive UV Unwrwap Model" button.
 Press this button and it will unwrap whichever mesh(es) are selected at whatever scale is entered!
-4) "Swap All UVs" This will switch the U and V values of every mesh.
+4) "Swap UVs" This will switch the U and V values of selected meshes.
+5) "Flip UVs Horizontally" will flip UVs across the X axis (setting each UV coordinate to 16-x)
+6) "Flip UVs Vertically" will flip UVs across the Y axis (setting each UV coordinate to 15-x since there is less space in the Y dimension)
+7) "Minimize UV Size" will set the UV coordinates of the selected object's faces to the square at (0, 0), (0, 1), (1, 1), (1, 0), eventually overlapping if the face has more than 4 vertices.
+This is helpful to reduce file size for objects that are using face coloring.
-5) "Round UVs to nearest X" PicoCAD rounds the UV coordinates to the nearest .25 value, this tool is capable of more precision.
+8) "Round UVs to nearest X" PicoCAD rounds the UV coordinates to the nearest .25 value, this tool is capable of more precision.
 If you intend to move the UVs around in PicoCAD though it'll round the positions, so it may be worth rounding it here beforehand.
 You can specify what value to round to the nearest multiple of next to the button.
-6) "Clamp UVs to Screen" Sometimes a face's UVs will end up off the screen for whatever reason.
+9) "Clamp UVs to Screen" Sometimes a face's UVs will end up off the screen for whatever reason.
 Pressing this will move any offscreen vertices onto the edge of the screen.
 If the entire face is off screen it will be a flat line on the edge, but you can manually reach them and move the UV coordinates to their correct position.
-7) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!
+10) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!